 There are two wells drilled in the Dakota Aquifer.
 One is located outside of the proposed subunits (HG23) while the other is located within the proposed Ogallala subunit (HG60).
 Both wells have records dating back to the 1970s.
 HG23 declined nearly 20 feet in 2009 and HG60 also declined but has exhibited a net increase.
-In 2010, HG60 increased nearly 100 feet and HG23 leveled off (Figure 20).
+In 2011, HG60 leveled off and HG23 declined (Figure 20).